sampokuokkanen/belated/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/sampokuokkanen/belated/badge)](https://www.codefactor.io/repository/github/sampokuokkanen/belated) [![Gem Version](https://badge.fury.io/rb/belated.svg)](https://badge.fury.io/rb/belated)

 This is Belated, a new Ruby backend job library!
-It supports running procs and classes in the background.
+It supports running procs, lambdas and classes in the background.
 To deal with restarts, it uses YAML to load the queue into a file, which it then calls at startup to find the previous jobs.
+There is no way in Ruby to save procs or lambdas to a file, so they are discarded when the process restarts.

 Belated uses the Ruby Queue class, so it's First In, First Out (FIFO).